 configured for Hindi.
 That is because in the resource-selection process, Android

-will prefer an MCC match over a language match.
+prefers an MCC match over a language match.

-Referring to Resources in Java
+Referring to Resources in Java-based code

 For more about this, see Accessing Resources.